 Funding was received from the Regional Roads REPAIR and BLOCK grants programs along with Fixing Country Roads and HVSPP.
-This project is to seal the remaining 1.5km section of unsealed road on Maude Road and is well underway, however wet weather has delayed the work.
+This project is to seal the remaining 7.5km section of unsealed road on Maude Road and is well underway, however wet weather has delayed the work.

-\$300,000 Upgrade for North Deniliquin Rest Stop
+\$400,000 Upgrade for North Deniliquin Rest Stop

-Funded through the NSW Stronger Country Communities program (round 3), the North Deniliquin Rest Stop has received an upgrade that includes new amenities, a BBQ and shelter and new power supply.
+Funded through the NSW Stronger Country Communities program (round 3) and Drought Communities Program (round 2), the North Deniliquin Rest Stop has received an upgrade that includes new amenities, a BBQ and shelter and new power supply.
 Planting of the new garden beds is planned for spring.